 Gen Xers: 5 things you can do today to prepare for retirement

-Most of the talk around retirement planning in recent years has focused on the needs of the baby boomer generation, a group of people who are now hitting their 70s.
-Largely drowned out beneath all the noise are the 80 million or so following in their wake — Generation X.
+Most of the talk around retirement planning in recent years has focused on the needs of the baby boomer generation, a group of people who are now in their 70s or close to it.
+Largely drowned out by all the noise are the 64 million or so following in their wake — Generation X.

-Gen Xers are closing in on their 50s, which means that they, too, should be planning for their lives in retirement.
-The problem: many are still recovering from the “Great Recession” of 2007, which put a dent in their savings.1
+Many Gen Xers are now in their 50s and the oldest of them just entered their 60s, which means that they, too, should be planning for their lives in retirement.
+The problem: Many are still recovering from the “Great Recession” of 2008, which put a dent in their savings.1 According to our research, more than half of Gen Xers say they’re not on track to save enough to maintain the lifestyle they want in retirement.2

-A recently published study by the National Institute on Retirement Security has shed some light on how Gen Xers are doing with their retirement savings:
+A study by the National Institute on Retirement Security has shed some light on how Gen Xers are doing with their retirement savings:

-The typical Gen X household only has $40,000 saved for retirement.2
+The typical Gen X household only has $40,000 saved for retirement.3

-If current trends continue, Gen Xers will have to adjust to a lower standard of living in their retirement.
+With so little allocated to retirement, many Gen Xers may be forced to downscale their standard of living in retirement.
+This could mean moving to a smaller place, cutting back on vacations and dining out, and giving up some of life’s little luxuries.
+Not exactly what they may have had in mind when they pictured their retirement.
 But it’s not too late!
-Most people in this generation are still about two decades away from their full retirement age and have time to improve their financial situation.
+Most people in this generation are still about 10 to 15 years away from their full retirement age and have time to improve their financial situation.

-So, if you’re a Gen Xer starting to think about retirement, here’s what you may want to consider doing today:
+So, if you’re a Gen Xer thinking about retirement, here’s what you may want to consider doing today:

 Take stock of your finances.
 If you don’t already have a budget and retirement savings plan in place, start tracking your expenses to get a better idea of what your average costs will be in retirement.
 You’ll want to make sure to update your budget to prioritize retirement savings.